chuckb/cloudscanner/README.md

 GMAIL_PASSWORD = "<put your gmail password here>" SMTP_SERVER = "smtp.gmail.com"
 ...
-# Hard-code destinations
-# TODO: Put this in a persistent YAML file
 destinations.append(EmailScanDestination("<mail name to display on Pi>", "<mail destination address goes here>"))

 To start it,